LabCorp at-home COVID-19 test kit gets FDA emergency authorization

-BURLINGTON, North Carolina -- LabCorp has received emergency use authorization from the Food and Drug Administration for a COVID-19 At-Home Test Kit.
+BURLINGTON, North Carolina -- LabCorp has received emergency use authorization from the Food and Drug Administration for its Pixel at home coronavirus test kit.

-The kit allows for patients to take a nasal swab sample for testing.
+The COVID-19 At Home Test Kit allows for patients to take a nasal swab sample for testing.

 Patients can get the kit if it's recommended by a healthcare provider after completing a COVID-19 questionnaire.
 The test hasn't been FDA cleared or approved but LabCorp received an Emergency Use Authorization (EUA) from the FDA to issue the kits.
 The EUA permits nasal swab specimens to be collected at home using LabCorp's "Pixel" kit.